By Joel A. Bock

 Over the past few years, when tax reform proposals were discussed, there was concern that a commonly utilized benefit known as the “like-kind exchange” would be replaced or simply eliminated.

 While the Tax Cuts and Jobs Act (the “TCJA”), which was signed into law on December 22, 2017, did exclude personal and intangible property from eligibility for a like-kind exchange occurring after December 31, 2017, the potentially more valuable application of the like-kind exchange to real property was preserved.

 In a like-kind exchange involving real property, the property being purchased (i.e., the replacement property) must be identified within 45 days of the disposition of the property being sold (i.e., the relinquished).
 An exchanger is allowed to identify either (1) up to 3 properties, (2) up to 200% in value as compared to the relinquished property, or (3) as many properties as desirable as long 95% of the properties are acquired.

-Please consult your tax and investment advisors to determine how these items impact your specific situation.
+Please consult your tax and investment advisers to determine how these items impact your specific situation.